Literature / Spirit Animals

 - Living Lie Detector: One of the more prominent gifts Rollan gains from bonding with Essix.
 A subset of a more general sensory enhancement, augmented by the fact that Rollan was already pretty good at reading people.

 - Make the Dog Testify: In one scene, Essix votes for allowing Meilin to be the party's champion in a ritual duel.
-This immediately resolves the issue, as Essix is not only a Great Beast but one specifically known for his powers of perception.
+This immediately resolves the issue, as Essix is not only a Great Beast but one specifically known for her powers of perception.

 - The Medic: Jhi's powers as a Great Beast appearently revolved around healing.
 She closes a nasty scalp wound in one scene.
 She didn't heal Barlow after he lost his spirit animal and been run through with a sword, though it's unclear whether this was because her powers haven't fully returned after she died a few centuries ago, or because nothing could heal a wound that bad, or simply because Barlow was ready to die.